Fear the fear as an entrepreneur

 A year and a half later, all newspapers and magazines in the Netherlands were filled with articles about a recently released revolutionary city guide with which you could - just like with Google Streetview - walk through the streets of Amsterdam.
 Discover Amsterdam was born.

 We were far ahead of our time, but afterward, we could never have achieved what Google did in 2001 with Google street view.
 Five months later and the sixth city guide, the difference in revenue and expenditure was so significant that we had to stop.
-The company Quince transformed from digital city guide builder to advertising agency and grew into a thriving international company with 120 employees in 3 countries.
+The company Quince transformed from a digital city guide builder to an advertising agency and grew into a thriving international company with 120 employees in 3 countries.

 Don't be bothered by fear as an entrepreneur

 Not hindered in any by any shame, fear of failure, or solid knowledge, I tried and succeeded in what so-called experts in various fields of expertise could not.
 That has made me, as a serial entrepreneur and strategic sparring partner of many national and international entrepreneurs and companies, argue to be only afraid of fear.